History of the Charlotte Hornets: Arena dispute and relocation, 1997–2002

 Finally, a new arena in Uptown, which would eventually become the Charlotte Bobcats Arena (later to become Time Warner Cable Arena and now known as the Spectrum Center), was included in a non-binding referendum for a larger arts-related package, and Shinn withdrew his application to move the team.
 Polls showed the referendum on its way to passage.
 However, just days before the referendum, Mayor Pat McCrory vetoed a living wage ordinance.
 The veto prompted many of the city's black ministers to oppose the referendum.
 They felt it was immoral for the city to build a new arena when city employees weren't paid enough to make a living.
 After the referendum failed, city leaders devised a plan to build a new arena that did not require voter support, but made it known that they would not consider building it unless Shinn sold the team.
 While even the NBA acknowledged that Shinn had alienated fans, league officials felt such a demand would anger other owners as it could set a precedent.

 The city council refused to remove the statement, leading the Hornets to request a move to New Orleans – a move which would eventually return pro basketball to the city after the Jazz moved to Salt Lake City in 1979.
-The NBA approved the move and as part of the deal, as well as to avoid a Cleveland Browns-like lawsuit, the NBA promised that Charlotte would get a new expansion franchise, although unlike the arrangement agreed to in 1996 by the NFL for Cleveland, the NBA also agreed at the time to allow Shinn to relocate the extant Hornets' franchise, history and records to New Orleans.
+The NBA approved the move and as part of the deal, as well as to avoid a Cleveland Browns-like lawsuit, the NBA promised that Charlotte would get a new expansion franchise, although unlike the arrangement agreed to in 1996 by the NFL for Cleveland, the NBA also agreed at the time to allow Shinn to relocate the extant Hornets' franchise, name, history and records to New Orleans.